-The C6 work package has been identified to divert trunk utility services in advance of the C3 and C5 work packages.
-The scope of works includes the construction of a 1.95m diameter pipeline at depth below ground level replacing the existing pipeline length on a new alignment over approximately 420m between Water Street carpark and Ruru/Nikau street intersection in Mount Eden.
-The key elements of the C6 work package include:
+The C6 Work Package includes the construction of a 1.95m diameter pipeline at depth below ground level replacing the existing pipeline length on a new alignment over approximately 420m between Water Street carpark and Ruru/Nikau street intersection in Mount Eden.
+The key elements of the C6 Work Package include:

-- excavation and construction of three permanent access shafts at Water Street, Ruru/Nikau Street and near Road
+excavation and construction of three permanent access shafts at Water Street, Ruru/Nikau Street and Mt Eden Road

-C7 Systems, Integration, Testing and Commissioning (Systems ITC)
+C7 Systems, Integration, Testing and Commissioning (Rail Systems Alliance)

-Works include provision of trackslab, track, overhead line, signalling (control software and systems and interlockings to be provided by CRLL), control systems, tunnel ventilation, fire strategy and communications systems, control room fit-out and building work, and trackside auxiliaries.
-Rail systems to be installed from the existing operational railway to the east of Britomart, through Britomart Station, C1, C2 and DSC, the new station and tunnels (C3), and to the Western Line (C5).
+Works include provision of trackslab, track, overhead line, signalling (control software and systems and interlockings to be provided by CRLL), control systems, communications systems, control room fit-out and building work, and trackside auxiliaries.
+Rail systems to be installed from the existing operational railway to the east of Britomart, through Britomart Station, C1, C2 and DSC, the new station and tunnels (C3), and the Western Line (C5).